 Experienced NJ School Employee Disqualification Lawyers

-As New Jersey criminal defense attorneys, the attorneys at Villani & DeLuca, P.C. have been called upon on many occasions to represent individuals who, in some capacity, have worked in a school system or who have been attempting to gain employment through a Board of Education.
+As New Jersey, criminal defense attorneys, the attorneys at Villani & DeLuca, P.C. have been called upon on many occasions to represent individuals who, in some capacity, have worked in a school system or who have been attempting to gain employment through a Board of Education.
 The law provides that there are many circumstances in which a person would be disqualified from teaching or otherwise working within a school system based upon their criminal record.
-The law requires that an individual shall be permanently disqualified from employment or service within the Board of Education System if the individual’s criminal records check reveals a record of conviction of any first or second degree crime.
-First degree and second degree crimes are the most serious crimes.
+The law requires that an individual shall be permanently disqualified from employment or service within the Board of Education System if the individual's criminal records check reveals a record of a conviction of any first or second-degree crime.
+First degree and second-degree crimes are the most serious crimes.
 However, there is also a list of less serious crimes, not rising to the level of first or second degree, which would disqualify an applicant from a job within a school system or a teacher or employee from maintaining his or her employment within a school system.

 Carmine R. Villani, Esq., Managing Partner of Villani & DeLuca, P.C., is a New Jersey criminal defense attorney who has a great deal of experience working with individuals who have either been applicants for positions within school systems or are current employees.
 It is imperative that a matter involving a school employee be handled properly in that a criminal conviction for certain specific charges can become a permanent disqualification from teaching or otherwise working in a school system.